formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Document Attribute Version

 Document Attribute Tracking refers to the monitoring and recording of changes made to the metadata or properties associated with a document.

+Attribute version records preserve the state of structured metadata over time.
+They support auditability for changes to attributes that may drive workflows, search behavior, compliance status, or business classification.

 #### Entity Key Schema